longvv/Free-Models-MetaGPT/readme.md

 # Enhanced Free Models MetaGPT

-A robust implementation to use MetaGPT with multiple free models from OpenRouter, optimizing each stage of the development workflow with specialized models while adding fault tolerance, validation, and intelligent memory management.
+A robust implementation that uses MetaGPT with multiple free models from OpenRouter, optimizing each stage of the development workflow with specialized models while adding fault tolerance, validation, and intelligent memory management.

 ## Overview